zhxmath/zhxmath.github.io/_pages/publications.md

 ======
 1. **Zhang, H.** and Wang, H. (2026).
 Distributed subsampling strategy for partially linear additive models with massive data. *Communications in Mathematics and Statistics*, accepted.

-1. **Zhang, H.** and Wang, H. (2026).
-Refitted cross-validation estimation for high-dimensional subsamples from low-dimension full data. *Computational Statistics*, 41, 1-15.

 1. Liu, L., **Zhang, H.**, Zhang, K., Zheng, Y., Gao, T., Zheng, C., Hou, L., Liu, L. (2025).
 High-dimensional mediation analysis for longitudinal mediators and survival outcomes. *Briefings in Bioinformatics*, 26, 1-11

 1. Bai, X. and **Zhang, H.**# (2025).
 An online updating approach for estimating and testing mediation effects with big data streams. *Statistics and Computing*, 35, 1-17.(The first author is a Master student under my supervision).

 1. **Zhang, H.**, Li, Y. and Wang, H. (2025).
 DsubCox:  A fast subsampling algorithm for Cox model with distributed and massive survival data. *International Journal of Biostatistics*, 21, 53-65.

 1.  **Zhang, H.** (2025).
-Efficient adjusted joint significance test and Sobel-type confidence interval for mediation effect. *Structural Equation Modeling: A Multidisciplinary Journal*, 32, 93-104. <a href="https://github.com/zhxmath/AdjMed"> [R package "AdjMed"]</a>.
+Efficient adjusted joint significance test and Sobel-type confidence interval for mediation effect. *Structural Equation Modeling*, 32, 93-104.

 1. Bai,X., Zheng, Y., Hou, L., Zheng, C., Liu, L., and **Zhang, H.**# (2025).
 An efficient testing procedure for high-dimensional mediators with FDR control. *Statistics in Biosciences*, 17, 615–629.
 (The first author is a Master student under my supervision).